 When you set up your electricity plan, you’ll be asked to choose a tariff.
 Your tariff will determine how you are charged for your energy.
 Available tariffs vary depending on the state you live in and your supplier.
 It’s important to carefully consider which tariff is best for you as it can have a significant impact on your energy costs over time.

 Single rate tariff

-With this type of tariff there is no distinction between peak and off-peak usage.
+With this type of tariff there is no distinction between peak and controlled load usage.
 You’ll pay the same rate for your usage, no matter what time of the day you use it.
-This tariff is good for customers who frequently use energy during peak times, such as weekday evenings.
+This is good for customers who frequently use energy during peak times, such as weekday evenings.
 You may also see this tariff type referred to as a flat rate, standard rate, or anytime rate.

 Type of meter required: All meter types should be compatible with a single rate tariff.

 Usage prices vary depending on the time of day.
 You will likely see three types of usage on your bill: peak, controlled load, and shoulder.
 Pricing periods are determined by your supplier, but as a general rule of thumb are broken down as follows: